damccull/scguild-rs/README.md

 [More info on `cargo xtask`][cargo-xtask]

 ## How to Contribute
-1. Fork this repo.
+1. Fork this repo
 2. Install your IDE/text editor of choice.
-[Visual Studio Code][vscode] is recommended.
+[Visual Studio Code][vscode] is recommended
-3. Install [rust][rustlang-install].
+3. Install [rust][rustlang-install]
 4. Make appropriate changes.
-5. Run each of these commands and fix any issues:
+5. Run `cargo xtask ci` and fix any reported errors
-    * `cargo fmt`
-    * `cargo test`
-    * `cargo build`
-    * `cargo sqlx prepare -- --lib` if you made changes to the database or sqlx queries
-6. Submit your PRs to the main project.
+6. Submit your PRs to the main project

 ## Pull Requests